Foo-Manroot/foo-manroot.github.io/_posts/2017-11-18-gnuradio-ook.markdown

 and then, use that file as a source to transmit.

-It's not the better method, as we'll have to capture every possible value, from every one of the different buttons; and this method doesn't scale.
-When you have more than three or four buttons, it's starting to get boring.
+It's not the better method, as we'll have to capture every possible value, from every one of the different buttons, and this method doesn't scale.
+When you have more than three or four buttons, it starts to get boring.
 Also, we should be careful with the parameters (frequency and sample rate), to replay the exact same signal we received.

 The flowgraphs are very simple.